Every year since 1986, NBCC has celebrated its anniversary with a special slide show usually held in March.

 Links to these articles are provided below.

-This year we will accept video output files from Mac users, to enable Mac users to prepare essays using native Mac software.
+As we did for the past three years, we will accept essays as video files.
+This enables Mac users to prepare essays using native Mac software.

 Photo Essay Participants - Please Read:

-Photo Essay article on page 14 of the September 2012 issue of The Lens and Eye newsletter.
+Photo Essay article in the September 2018 issue of The Lens and Eye newsletter.